-As I wrote this post, I had a fresh revelation as to why we need to cultivate a “newlywed mindset”; it is the only soil in which the freshness, novelty and sweetness of marriage (which all wives crave) can blossom!
+As I wrote this post, I had a fresh revelation as to why we need to cultivate a “newlywed mindset”; it is the only soil in which the freshness and sweetness of marriage (which we all crave) can blossom!

-So no matter what season you are in, newlywed, early years or an oldie, I hope these tips inspire you to look at your marriage differently!
+So no matter what season you are in, newlywed or an oldie, I hope these tips inspire you to look at your marriage differently!

 Without further ado, here they are;

-27 Things Every Newlywed Wife Needs to Know
+27 Things Every Newlywed Wife In A Healthy Marriage Needs to Know

 You’ll want to have a spouse-centered marriage.
 But keep Christ at the center.
-Your husband is a blessing, not your source.
-Run to God for issues of worth and identity.
+Create a Christ-centered marriage where you both run to God for issues of worth and identity.